IgorMazhitov/SW_Test_Task/README.md

 ## FAQ

+#### LogIn/LogOut

+Firstly - create user or admin by switching to SingUp on the auth page.
+I didn't make refresh token cos it was not in requirements and I implemented another features so basically - DO NOT REFRESH PAGE IF YOU DO NOT WANT TO LOG OUT, otherwise - IF YOU WANT TO LOGOUT - REFRESH PAGE

 #### Roles

 There are 2 roles created initially when project is built - Role 1 - {id: 1, name: Admin}, Role 2 - {id: 2, name: User}